OfficeDev/office-js-docs/reference/excel/chartlineformat.md

 # ChartLineFormat Object (JavaScript API for Excel)

-Enapsulates the formatting options for line elements.
+Encapsulates the formatting options for line elements.

 ## Properties